petri2212/Group_28/README.md

-The usage of the keywords "super" and "this" can be basically found anywhere inside the classes when needed, a quick example can be found in the constructor of the Bookshelf object and inside its "add" method.
+The usage of the keywords "super" and "this" can be basically found anywhere inside the classes when needed, a quick example can be found in the constructor of the Bookshelf object and inside its "tryAdd" methods.

 Some methods have been overloaded like the "isThereEnoughSpace" method of the Bookshelf class.
 Futhermore, there are some methods that have been overrided